aDotInTheVoid/hare-highlighing-vscode/CONTRIBUTING.md

 Get some personal access tokens from (https://dev.azure.com/adotinthevoid/_usersSettings/tokens)

-Don't inflate the privlages, because you'll need to save this
+Don't inflate the privlages, because you'll need to save this.
+Set Scopes to Custom defined and choose the Marketplace > Manage scope

 My Azure dev-ops org is https://dev.azure.com/adotinthevoid